 - Determining in advance of test day when their school can offer retesting in the event of an issue. - Ensuring proctors know about their school's retesting policies and the procedures for correctly completing an IR in Test Day Toolkit. - Reviewing and correcting all IRs in Test Day Toolkit before submitting them to College Board.
 (This includes making sure the right students are listed in each form and replacing incorrect forms with the correct ones.) - Submitting completed IRs as soon as possible within 5 calendar days of the test date.
 Retest IRs must be submitted no later than 3 calendar days before the close of the testing window.
 Late submission could delay score release.
-Students won't be able to retest if the request is submitted in Test Day Toolkit more than 5 calendar days after testing. - Determining next steps if retesting is not an option for students.
+Students may not be able to retest if the request is submitted in Test Day Toolkit more than 5 calendar days after testing.